M31-Capital/Investment_Theses/english/Audius (AUDIO).md

 ## Catalysts

+* Introduction of [Audio Tipping](https://blog.audius.co/article/introducing-audio-tipping) – where fans can send micropayments as “tips” to their favorite artists on the protocol.
+This is the first of a large set of monetization features that the protocol can introduce.
+* Major UX Improvements with addition of [notifications](https://blog.audius.co/article/receive-notifications-when-your-track-is-added-to-a-playlist), [playlist folders](https://blog.audius.co/article/introducing-playlist-folders) and [NFT integrations](https://blog.audius.co/article/audius-nfts-and-wallets-faq) with layer 1 blockchain Solana
+* [Integrations](https://blog.audius.co/article/audius-the-graph-mainnet-launch-partner) with the Graph protocol for Indexing

 ## Protocol Metrics

 Despite being in beta and servicing a small number of artists, Audius has managed to gain impressive traction.
 In fact, it is one of the most widely used web3 protocols.